 A former president of the EIU Alumni Association board of directors, he is currently a member of the EIU's early childhood, elementary and middle-level education faculty.
 Most recently Tim received the 2012 Distinguished Educator Award by the EIU Alumni Association.
-Tim is currently serving his fifth year on the Foundation Board of Directors.
-He is currently serving as Vice President.
-Additionally, he serves as the Chair of the Oversight & Outreach Committee.
-He formerly served as Treasurer and Secretary, on the Executive Committee.
+Tim is serving his sixth year on the Foundation Board of Directors.
+He is now serving as President.
+He formerly served as Vice President, Treasurer, and Secretary, on the Executive Committee.
 His service to the board also includes serving on the Finance/Audit, Real Estate and Scholarships and Grants Committees.

-Sylvia is a graduate of EIU where she received her B.S. in Education with a major in Chemistry and was inducted into the mathematics honorary society.
-She began her teaching career in Lawrenceville, Illinois, where she taught chemistry and mathematics.
-Sylvia went on to teach chemistry, mathematics, and physics at Red Hill School, Bridgeport, Illinois and Lincoln Trail College, Robinson Illinois.
+Sylvia is a graduate of EIU where she received her B.S. in Education with a major in Chemistry.
+While enrolled as a student she was inducted into the mathematics honorary society.
+She began her career in Lawrenceville, Illinois, where she taught chemistry and mathematics.
+Sylvia went on to instruct chemistry, math and physics at Red Hill School, Bridgeport, Illinois and Lincoln Trail College, Robinson Illinois.
 After leaving the teaching profession, she was elected to the Lawrenceville Unit 20 Board of Education and served as President.
 Concurrently, she and her husband owned and operated Nichols Funeral Homes in Lawrence County.
 After moving to Edwardsville, Illinois, she became CEO and partner in S&N Graphics, Inc., located in St. Louis, MO.
 The company manufactured photopolym printing plates and other identification products for the packaging industry.
 She was a founding member and served as president of the FPPA a national trade association for the industry.

 Now retired, she is a member of the American Association of University Women where she served as president.
 She also served as former president of the EIU Alumni Association.
 She was an avid volunteer and participant in the EIU capital campaign.
 In 2011, the Foundation Board named Sylvia as Outstanding Foundation Member.
-Sylvia is serving her fourth year on the Foundation Board of Directors and currently serves as Treasurer.
-She also serves as Chair of the Finance/Audit Committee.
-Sylvia's service with the board includes having served on the Investment, Real Estate, Scholarships and Grants and as Liaison to the Alumni Association.
+Sylvia is serving her sixth year on the Foundation Board of Directors and currently serves as Vice President.
+Sylvia's service with the board includes service on the Investment, Real Estate, Scholarships and Grants, Finance Committees and as Liaison to the Alumni Association.

 Cindra received a BS in Business with an accounting emphasis from EIU in 1979.
 She went on to earn her MBA from Murray State University in 1988.
 She currently holds the position of vice president of finance at Kentucky Wesleyan College, Owensboro, KY and serves as an adjunct instructor in the Introduction to Business & Women Leadership courses.
 Cindra began her career as an accountant for EIU and then went on to hold the position of controller at the Presbyterian College, Clinton, SC.

 Cindra’ s professional appointments include serving as past chair of the Small College Committee of Southern Association of Colleges and University Business Officers (SACUBO).
-Additional appointments include chair of the Board and Finance Committee for Hospice of Western Kentucky and the Daviess County Kentucky Library Board and Bowlware Home Center Board.
-This is Cindra’s second year serving on the Foundation Board of Directors.
-She will serve as Chair of the Real Estate Committee. and will continue her service on the Investment Committee.
+Additional assignments include chair of the Board and Finance Committee for Hospice of Western Kentucky and the Daviess County Kentucky Library Board and Bowlware Home Center Board.
+Cindra is serving her third year on the Foundation Board of Directors.
+She will serve as Treasurer on the Executive Committee and as Chair of the Finance, Audit & Real Estate Committee.
+She previously served on the Investment and Real Estate Committees.

 Jeremy earned his Bachelor of Science in Management from the University of Phoenix.
 He attended graduate school at EIU while studying for his Master of Science in Technology focusing on training and development.
-He currently serves as the vice president for Yost Management Company, LLC which specializes in real estate development and property management.
-In addition, he is president of Yost Enterprises, LLC, serves as president of Indian Point Affordable Housing, NFP, and president of the Country Lane Affordable Housing, NFP, and president of Highland Place Affordable Housing, NFP.
+Currently, serving as the vice president of Yost Management Company, LLC which specializes in real estate development and property management.
+He is president of Yost Enterprises, LLC, serves as president of Indian Point Affordable Housing, NFP, and president of the Country Lane Affordable Housing, NFP, and president of Highland Place Affordable Housing, NFP.